gwpantazes/just-write/README.md

-# Just Write
+# Write Now

-A simple static web app to help motivate you to _just write_.
+A simple static web app to help motivate you to write.

 ## Usage